RuneBlaze/audioio/examples/hubert/README.md

 ```

 ### CTC Decoding with language model
-torchaudio provides a CTCDecoder feature that is based on [Flashlight](https://github.com/flashlight/flashlight).
+torchffmpeg provides a CTCDecoder feature that is based on [Flashlight](https://github.com/flashlight/flashlight).
 The decoder supports KenLM language model.
 Use `--use-lm` to enable CTC decoding with KenLM 4-gram language model.

 Sample SLURM command for evaluation with KenLM language model (use the checkpoint that has the lowest validation loss):
 ```